Trinity Byars: College career

 Byars led the Texas Longhorns with 12 goals as a freshman in 2021, earning Big 12 Conference all-freshman and All-Big 12 second-team honors.
 She led the Big 12 Conference with 17 goals as a sophomore in 2022, helping the Longhorns win the conference regular-season title, and was named the Big 12 Offensive Player of the Year, first-team All-Big 12, and first-team United Soccer Coaches All-American.
 She scored 18 goals as a junior in 2023, as the Longhorns won the Big 12 tournament, and was named first-team All-Big 12 and second-team All-American.
 She scored her 47th career goal during the NCAA tournament in 2023, passing Kelly McDonald for the program scoring record (and was surpassed by Missimo one year later).
 She scored five goals in five games as a senior in 2024 before suffering a season-ending knee injury.
 She ended her college career with 52 goals and 36 assists in 71 games.

 Club career

-On November 7, 2024, San Diego Wave FC announced that they had signed Byars to her first professional contract, signing her through the 2026 season with the option for another year.
+San Diego Wave FC announced on November 7, 2024, that the club had signed Byars to her first professional contract on a two-year deal through 2026, with the option for another year.
 She was the first NCAA player signed after the abolition of the annual NWSL Draft.
-She was immediately placed on the season-ending injury list as she recovered from her knee injury and missed the entire regular season in 2025.
-She was activated to make the bench for the first time for the Wave's season finale on November 2, 2025.
-The following week, she made her professional debut as an extra-time substitute for Dudinha in the playoff quarterfinals against the Portland Thorns, logging 19 minutes in the 1–0 loss.
+Because of her ACL injury at Texas, she spent most of her rookie season on the season-ending injury list.
+Following her recovery, Byars made the bench for the Wave's regular-season finale on November 2, 2025.
+The following week, she made her professional debut as an extra-time substitute for Dudinha in the playoff quarterfinals against the Portland Thorns, logging 19 minutes in the 1–0 extra-time loss.

+Byars made her NWSL regular-season debut on April 25, 2026, in a 3–2 win over expansion team Denver Summit.
+On May 15, she made her first start and scored her first professional goal to open a 2–1 victory over the Washington Spirit.
+On July 9, having scored four goals in the last five games, she signed a new three-year contract with the Wave through 2028.
+The following month, Byars posted a performance against the Utah Royals in which she scored two goals and assisted the remaining two in a 4–2 Wave victory.